6. Christians are all judgmental

 Christians, in general, love to have fun just as much as the average person.
 Some Christians love extreme sports, dancing, wild adventures and great parties.
 In fact, following Jesus can put you in some pretty exciting (and tough) situations.
 However, if by fun you mean drunken parties and lots of reckless decisions about sex…then you would be correct—Christians aren’t into that kind of fun.
 Why?
 Because that kind of lifestyle never brings real joy—only short-lived fun with a lot of pain and consequences.

-10. Christians are close-minded
+10. Christian stereotypes say they are close-minded

 It’s true Christians desire to live their lives according to the Bible, and that requires adherence to a set of truths, but Christians are typically open to new ideas about science, medicine, psychology, art and life in general.
 In fact, Christians are usually fascinated by learning, listening and growing.
 After all, when someone comes to faith in Jesus, they enter into a relationship with the Creator of all things.
 That requires one to embrace a greater level of mystery with real humility.